 Renal angioplasty and stents relieve blockages in the renal artery, which is the main blood vessel to the kidneys.
 Blockages in kidney arteries can cause high blood pressures that do not improve with medications.

-The renal artery is the main blood vessel to the kidneys.
-Angioplasty of this artery can relieve a blockage without having an operation.
-A catheter (fine plastic tube) is inserted into the artery and a special balloon on the catheter is then inflated.
-This opens the blockage and allows more blood to flow through it.
-At this time the insertion of a tiny hollow tube called a stent may be necessary to keep the arteries open.
+Approach: Using a catheter and a special balloon, we inflate the artery and open the blockage to allow more blood to flow through it.
+The insertion of a tiny hollow tube called a stent may be necessary to keep the arteries open.

-The subclavian arteries are the two major arteries of the upper chest, located below the collar bone.
+The subclavian arteries are the two major arteries of the upper chest, located below your collarbone.
 These arteries receive blood from the aorta and supply blood to your arms.
-The angioplasty and stent process is the same as mentioned above.